cassiepearson/cassiepearson.github.io/content/posts/NIST_SP_800-53.md

 ---

-NIST SP800-53 provides further details about the controls discussed in SP800-37 and SP800-39 security architecture.
+NIST SP800-53 details the controls discussed in SP800-37 and SP800-39.
 I recommend familiarizing yourself with them before continuing.
-SP800-53 differs from the previous two publications described by focusing entirely on the security controls instead of on the risk management framework or organizational structure.
+SP800-53 differs from the previous two publications by focusing on the security controls.
+A departure from the risk management framework(RMF)'s focus on organizational structure.
 This document acts as a reference for implementation of the controls described.
-It provides detailed information about when to apply the control as well as a discussion of the control, related controls, and sources for further information.
-When implementing any controls described within the document, it should be consulted to ensure no portion of the control is overlooked or that necessary compensating or accompanying controls are not missed.
-This post will serve as a guide for how to utilize this document as a reference; providing the context and background for understanding the controls and their descriptions.
+Providing information about when to apply the control.
+Further including a discussion of the control, related controls, and sources.
+Referencing this document ensures the full control is in place.
+It is easy to overlook the detailed compensating and accompanying controls.
+This post is a guide for utilizing this document as a reference; providing context and background information.

 Sources are cited below, original article available free of charge [here](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r5.pdf).